 Citizenship of a child: please see Citizenship

 Custody of a child is actualized as either single parent custody or a joint custody of both parents.
-Decisions made is the US regarding custody and meeting rights shall be implemented at Helsinki Court of Appeal to have enforcement in Finland.
+Decisions is made in the US regarding custody and meeting rights shall be implemented in Finland as such.
+District Court of Helsinki may by petition rule if the custody decision of a country in question can be implemented in Finland.
+The competent authority is the Local Register Office.

 Adoption of a child: When a foreign adoption is valid in Finland, the child will obtain Finnish citizenship.